Updated June 1, 2014

 Cinna didn't want her to shoot him.

 It was all going as planned.
 The associates from District 12 were able to place both Katniss Everdeen and Peeta Mellark in the Games.
 Sure, it was Prim whose name was drawn, but that was just part of it.
 Wouldn't it be too suspicious if it was Katniss' name in that piece of paper?
 They were sure that the girl would sacrifice herself for her younger sister anyway.
 Haymitch was able to encourage the boy to use a romantic angle as his primary strategy.
 Plutarch was able to push enough sponsors to keep the two alive.
 And they were right—of course the Capitol would fall for this bait.

 There was only one more factor.
 One more gamble.
 Would Katniss be able to get both her and Peeta out alive?

-Her decision symbolized something else for him.
-It symbolized hope.
+Katniss' decision symbolized something else for him.
 It symbolized what-could've-been.
 What they could've been.
-Peeta would not be Katniss' sacrifice, her collateral damage.
-He trusted her not to repeat his mistakes, and hermistakes.
+Peeta would not be Katniss' sacrifice—her collateral damage.
+He trusted her not to repeat his mistakes, and hers.

 'I'm betting on you, fire girl.'

 You came thoughtfully, loved me faithfully

 "I had to make some slight alterations because of the lighting," he lied smoothly.

 It didn't make sense to her, that much he knows.
 After tonight, everything will make sense.
 To Katniss, to the Capitol, to the Districts, to her.